fbrowther/SQL-Challenge/README.md

 ## Bonus analysis -
-Employing SQLAlchemy ORM, I was able to connect to PostgreSQL from Python and obtain employees data to create multiple (Pandas) dataframes to analyse the data.
+Employing SQLAlchemy ORM, I was able to connect to PostgreSQL from Python and obtain employees data to create multiple (Pandas) dataframes to analyse the data (https://github.com/fbrowther/SQL-Challenge/blob/main/Bonus%20Work/bonus.ipynb).

 After creating the dataframes, i was able to determine (a) the distribution of salary among the employees across the entire duration (from the 1980s and 1990s).